japila-books/apache-spark-internals/docs/rdd/index.md

 NOTE: *Preferred location* (aka _locality preferences_ or _placement preferences_ or _locality info_) is information about the locations of RDD records (that Spark's scheduler:DAGScheduler.md#preferred-locations[DAGScheduler] uses to place computing partitions on to have the tasks as close to the data as possible).

-Computing partitions in a RDD is a distributed process by design and to achieve even *data distribution* as well as leverage spark-data-locality.md[data locality] (in distributed systems like HDFS or Cassandra in which data is partitioned by default), they are *partitioned* to a fixed number of spark-rdd-partitions.md[partitions] - logical chunks (parts) of data.
+Computing partitions in a RDD is a distributed process by design and to achieve even *data distribution* as well as leverage data locality (in distributed systems like HDFS or Apache Kafka in which data is partitioned by default), they are *partitioned* to a fixed number of spark-rdd-partitions.md[partitions] - logical chunks (parts) of data.
 The logical division is for processing only and internally it is not divided whatsoever.
 Each partition comprises of *records*.

 .RDDs
 image::spark-rdd-partitioned-distributed.png[align="center"]